radiac/nanodjango/README.md

 ### Run in production

-Run it using ``nanodjango serve``:
+To run nanodjango with production defaults, use ``nanodjango serve``:
 ```sh
 nanodjango serve counter.py
 ```

 This will use gunicorn, or uvicorn if you have async views.
+It will also turn off `settings.DEBUG`, and will not serve media files.

 Alternatively, you can pass the app directly to a WSGI or ASGI server if you prefer:
 ```sh